-We ask that participants free themselves of other major work commitments that would take you away from the Curtis campus during this time.
+We ask that you free yourself of other major work commitments that would take you away from the Curtis campus during this time.
 The chamber program schedule includes some flexible time, being built around five hour-long coachings with faculty.
-Those coachings are important to your group-mates.
-Like we say, chamber music is a democracy, and every voice is imperative.
+Those coachings are important for you and your fellow ensemble members.
+As our faculty members say: Chamber music is a democracy and every voice is imperative.

 Therefore, missing a coaching for a prior commitment could mean being asked to leave the program without refund so that the rest of the chamber ensemble can proceed as scheduled with a hired substitute, should one be available.
-This does not apply to medical emergencies.
+(This does not apply to medical emergencies.)

 All participants perform in one of the final two chamber recitals on Sunday, May 20.
-We can't wait for you to have that thrill and are honored every year by musicians' generosity in the gift you give us by performing music.
+We can't wait for you to have that thrill, and are honored every year by musicians’ generous gift of performing music in front of an audience.
 In the event that during the program you have a change in heart and start to feel nervous about performing, please reach out to staff so that we may assist you.
 We have been there!
 Exceptions can be made for pre-formed groups in which every member is in agreement and does not wish to perform.

 When booking travel, please allow for the possibility your group will be scheduled on the afternoon recital.
 We also hope you’ll stay for the reception on the Dannenbaum Terrace!

-But if you have preferences, as we all do, please clearly indicate them on your registration and also allow for some level of flexibility.
-Faculty work hard to do their very best to accomodate requests as closely as possible for certain repertoire or ensemble types (string quartet vs. piano trio; ensemble with a Curtis student embedded or ensemble with people from a certain geographic area; etc.).
-However, our ability to accommodate such requests is based on that year's enrollment, and so not all requests are possible.
+But if you have preferences of what type of piece you would like to work on, as we all do, please clearly indicate them on your registration and also allow for some level of flexibility.
+Faculty do their very best to accommodate requests as closely as possible for certain repertoire or ensemble types (string quartet vs. piano trio; ensemble with a Curtis student embedded or ensemble with people from a certain geographic area; etc.).
+However, our ability to accommodate such requests is based on the program’s enrollment, and so not all requests can be fully honored.
 Those with a specific piece in mind are encouraged to register as a fully pre-formed ensemble.
 That doesn’t mean that if you love baroque and classical we’ll assign you a contemporary piece!
 It just means if your heart is set on having a Curtis student in your group, tell us that is your priority.
 Or, if you desperately want to make this the year for a difficult piece you’ve been working towards, maybe recruit some friends who are up to the challenge to sign-up as a pre-formed group!
 If in doubt, contact us at Summerfest before you register and we’ll be more than happy to discuss what you are hoping for.

-*Registration fee: $65 before January 31, 2017 at 11:59 a.m.
-EST; $125 (NOON EST January 31–11:59 a.m.
-EST March 31).
+*Registration fee: $65 before January 31, 2018 at noon EST; $125 (NOON EST January 31–11:59 a.m.
+EST March 15).

-Registration closes 11:59 a.m.
-EST Friday, March 31, 2017.
+Registration closes noon EST Friday, March 15, 2018.